 2.)
 Implement strengthened UN system-wide programmatic collaboration on e-waste

 3.)
 Strengthen UN system-wide engagement with other stakeholder groups

 4.)
 Consider ways to deliver as one in countries to tackle national e-waste problems

 The E-waste Coalition Concept Note is a living document, developed as the E-waste Coalition vision and mission are conceptualized through multilateral meetings and collaboration among key stakeholders.

-The 4 initial programme areas of the Coalition are visualized to the left: communication, knowledge, implementation and recognition.
+The 3 initial programme areas of the Coalition are visualized to the left: communication, knowledge, and implementation.